2021 Indian Air Force Mil Mi-17 crash: Casualties

-The ten passengers on board the flight included Chief of Defence Staff General Bipin Rawat, his wife Madhulika Rawat, liaison officer Group Captain Varun Singh, SC and the general's personal staff, comprising his defence assistant Brigadier Lakhbinder Singh Lidder, Lieutenant Colonel Harjinder Singh, Wing Commander Prithvi Singh Chauhan, Squadron Leader Kuldeep Singh, Junior Warrant Officer Rana Pratap Das, Junior Warrant Officer Arakkal Pradeep, Lance Naik Vivek Kumar, Lance Naik B. Sai Teja, Havildar Satpal Rai, Naik Gursewak Singh and Naik Jitendra Kumar.
-Following the crash, the IAF released statements at 18:03 confirming the death of 13 of the 14 people on board, including General Rawat and his wife.
-As of 21:30 local time, all 13 of the bodies had been recovered from the crash site.
+The ten passengers on board the flight included Chief of Defence Staff General Bipin Rawat, his wife Madhulika Rawat, liaison officer Group Captain Varun Singh, SC and the general's personal staff, including his defense assistant Brigadier Lakhbinder Singh Lidder, Lieutenant Colonel Harjinder Singh, Wing Commander Prithvi Singh Chauhan, Squadron Leader Kuldeep Singh, Junior Warrant Officer Rana Pratap Das, Junior Warrant Officer Arakkal Pradeep, Lance Naik Vivek Kumar, Lance Naik B. Sai Teja, Havildar Satpal Rai, Naik Gursewak Singh and Naik Jitendra Kumar.
+Following the crash, the IAF released statements at 6:03 p.m. confirming the death of 13 of the 14 people on board, including General Rawat and his wife.
+As of 9:30 p.m. local time, all 13 of the bodies had been recovered from the crash site.

 An instructor at the DSSC, Group Captain Varun Singh, was the initial survivor of the crash, and was taken to the military hospital in Wellington, Tamil Nadu, for surgery.
 Having sustained burns over 45% of his body, he was transferred to the Command Hospital in Bengaluru for further treatment on life support.
 He died from his injuries on 15 December 2021.

 Aftermath

-The Cabinet Committee on Security (CCS) headed by Prime Minister Narendra Modi met on the evening of the disaster to decide on a further course of action.
+The Cabinet Committee on Security (CCS), headed by Prime Minister Narendra Modi, met on the evening of the disaster to decide on a further course of action.
 The Minister of Defence Rajnath Singh made a formal announcement in Parliament of India on 9 December regarding the incident.
 The Opposition suspended its protests in Parliament for one day as a tribute to those who lost their lives in the crash.

 Investigation

 The flight data recorder was recovered on the morning of 9 December.
 A tri-service court of inquiry was established by the Indian Air Force, headed by Air Marshal Manavendra Singh, the AOC-in-C Training Command.
-Early in January 2022, anonymous defence officials attached to the team indicated that the inquiry was complete and the probable cause of the accident was Controlled Flight Into Terrain (CFIT), which occurs when the pilot is in full control of the aircraft but due to faulty situational awareness the aircraft strikes the terrain.
+Early in January 2022, anonymous defense officials attached to the team indicated that the inquiry was complete and the probable cause of the accident was Controlled Flight Into Terrain (CFIT), which occurs when the pilot is in full control of the aircraft but due to faulty situational awareness the aircraft strikes the terrain.
 The chopper was reportedly flying at a low altitude when it entered a rolling cloud cover that drastically reduced visibility.
 In the process of trying to fly out of the cloud cover, it hit a cliff and crashed.

 On 14 January 2022, the court of inquiry's preliminary findings were officially made public.
 It termed the accident "a result of entry into clouds due to unexpected change in weather conditions", which "led to spatial disorientation of the pilot resulting in Controlled Flight into Terrain".
 The court ruled out any mechanical failure, sabotage or negligence to be a cause of the accident.

+In December 2024, a Standing Committee on defense report tabled in Lok Sabha stated that the Mi-17 crash, which took place on December 8, 2021, occurred because of "Human Error (Aircrew)".